 577 Medium shot of Bowman looking in the mirror.
 (2:13:40)

 In The Shining the old woman rises out of the waters of the bathtub.
-The bathtub, filled with water, is suggestive of the waterhole by which the hominid was killed.
-It is also suggestives of the coffin, the bathroom becoming a crypt in which mortality is confronted also in the mirror.
+The bathtub also suggests the coffin, the bathroom becoming a crypt in which mortality is confronted also in the mirror.
 Dave expresses some seeming astonishment over his aging observed in the mirror above the tub.

 578 CU of Bowman looking in the mirror then to the side.
 (2:13:52)